GEICO Claims Attorney

 Once the claim has been evaluated, the loss adjuster will make you an offer.
 Usually, the first offer is far from fair.
 Click here to understand better what your case is worth.

 When should you contact a GEICO claims attorney?

 In most cases, you should contact a GEICO claims attorney immediately after your car accident.
 This is especially important if you suffered bodily injury due to the accident.
 Claims of this nature are often complicated and will typically require the assistance of an attorney to force a fair settlement.

 Our attorneys at Dismuke Law will put all our resources at your disposal to help ensure that you receive the full value of your claim and recover the settlement you deserve.
-If you have questions about your claim, call us today 863-292-6922.
+If you have questions about your claim, contact us today at (863) 292-6922.

 Decades of Experience

 Dave has dedicated 15 years and a significant portion of his practice to auto accidents and has well-trained staff in place to help you.

 We Treat Clients with Excellent Personal Service, Respect & Dignity

 Our core belief is that every detail must be studied, that every adversary must be out prepared and outworked and that every client must be treated like they are family.

 Dave is a Florida Bar Board Certified Civil Trial Lawyer and focuses his practice on automobile accidents.